 Through our work in Mozambique to encourage the development of enterprise, we help small and medium businesses be more competitive and offer better products and services.
 Through Eni Rovuma Basin we signed a collaboration agreement with Standard Bank’s business incubator and between May 2019 and August 2020 we implemented a business immersion programme for small and medium enterprises (SMEs) in Mozambique.
 The project, through a series of events and training sessions put on in the city of Maputo and virtually due to the Covid-19 pandemic, began with the aim of helping companies validate their business models, thus contributing to their sustainability and growth.
 The initiative, called #Ideate bootcamp, saw over 100 SME representatives take part in its first phase.
-It is part of an Enterprise Development Programme implemented to strengthen the competitiveness of local businesses and promote potential business opportunities throughout the value chain with foreign multinationals in Italy.
-At the #Ideate boot camp participants had the chance to learn and use methodologies for effectively evaluating, improving, designing and getting across their business models, easing them into their market.
+It is part of an Enterprise Development Programme implemented to strengthen the competitiveness of local businesses and promote potential business opportunities throughout the value chain of sectors other than O&G. At the #Ideate boot camp participants had the chance to learn and use methodologies for effectively evaluating, improving, designing and getting across their business models, easing them into their market.
 Something that is encouraged in the seminars is exchanging experiences, sharing ideas and creating synergy between companies, so they are pushed to join forces and grasp all the opportunities the market offers.

 In the training the tutors had us analyse what was working and where there was room for improvement in each phase of our work.
 They pushed us to focus all our attention on the customer’s needs, which we hadn’t taken into consideration much before.

 Dozens of local entrepreneurs have taken part in business immersion programs organized in the Mozambican capital to enhance the competitiveness of their businesses and carve out a stronger niche in the market.